-The share market has been a is a wish-granting factory to many.
+The share market has been a wish-granting factory to many.
 For others, it is nothing more than just a terrible nightmare.
 Warren Buffett became the world’s third-richest person just by investing in share markets.
 But one cannot forget the stories where investors went bankrupt overnight.
 Share market is more than just a game of simple luck.
 But there are also times where people go beyond the rules and regulations to manipulate the market and pocket crores.
 SEBI, which is the watchdog of the share market, is keenly following the activities of the market in order to protect the investor’s interest.
 Despite that frauds and scams have become inevitable.

 Ketan Parekh Scam case is among the two stockbroker frauds that shook the share market.
 Ketan Parekh is said to be the pied piper of the Indian stock market.
 But only to direct it to its doom, just like in the story.
 Till date, Ketan Parekh fraud case remains to be a cautionary story to many.